SCCapstone/flux/README.md

 At this point, the flux app should be accessible at the address localhost:3000

-To run the test, you will need to open up the selenium IDE by clicking on the extension icon in your browser.
-At the top of Selenium, there is a folder icon in the top right.
+To run the test, you will need to run the following command:

-If you click on this, you can select the selenium test file that you want to run that is located in flux repo's test folder.
-Set the run speed to half by clicking the timer icon near the top of Selenium.
-Then you can run the test using the start button.
+selenium-side-runner /path/to/test/file.side

+Replace /path/to/test/file.side with the file location for where the test file is on your computer.
+It should be inside of the tests folder of the flux directory.

 ## Testing Technology